eljefe303030/Melius/README.md

 * Installation folder takes up approx 95GB and the download folder takes up another 90GB.
 A total of 179GB is needed, including temporary installation files, if both folders are on one drive.
 * Language set to English.
 * You need the latest Steam version (1.14.74.0) of the game.
-* If you do not have the Shattered Space DLC and have errors installing the list, try the [1.0 version](https://www.nexusmods.com/starfield/mods/12658?tab=files&file_id=48085) of Melius from [Nexus](https://www.nexusmods.com/starfield/mods/12658).
-If you are still having issues, please report this on my Discord server so I can try and make a work around.
-Once installed, you will need to disable the following mods before playing if you don't have the DLC:
-1. Aurie_StayPutShatteredSpace.esm
-2. RRLD - Rabbit's Real Lights Dazra.esm
-3. RoyalLeveledEnemiesSS.esm
-4. RoyalWeathersVaRuunkai2.esm
-5. SmarterSpacesuitAutohide_SFBGS001.esm

 ## Pre-installation Steps
 1. Install [Visual C++ x64 Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe).